One Resume, 50 Applications: Without Rewriting It Each Time

 What Goes in the Base Resume

-Write bullet points that lead with results, not tasks.
 "Managed email campaigns" is a task.
 "Grew email list from 8k to 22k over 6 months with a 34% open rate" is a result.
 Results give hiring managers something to latch on to.
 Tasks don't.

-The 20% You Actually Customise
+The 20% You Actually Customize

 Four things change with each application.
 None take more than 10 minutes total.

-• 2.
-Keywords in your skills section.Read the job description.
+- 2. Keywords in your skills section.Read the job description.
 Spot the technical skills and tools they mention.
 If you have those skills and they're not in your skills section, add them.
 This is the fastest ATS fix there is.
-Don't invent skills — only add what's true.
+Don't invent skills, only add what's true.

-• 4.
-One or two key phrases from the job description.ATS systems do keyword matching.
+- 4. One or two key phrases from the job description.ATS systems do keyword matching.
 If the job description says "cross-functional collaboration" five times and your resume says "worked with other teams", swap in the exact phrase.
 Same meaning, better match.

 How to Track the Versions